tmarsteel/network-layout/layout process idea.md

   * the set of incoming and outgoing lines (primary and secondary direction) is identical
   * all incoming lines (primary and secondary) come from the same station
   * all outgoing lines (primary and secondary) go to the same station
-* all remaining stations are conerstone stations
+* all remaining stations are cornerstone stations

-### Relations
+### 1.2 Relations

 Form an undirected graph where every cornerstone station is a node.
 For all stations A and B: if there is a line running from A to B in any direction, A and B have an edge in the graph.

-## Stage 2 - laying out the conerstone stations
+## 1.3 laying out the cornerstone stations

 With the graph created above we can figure out how to position the cornerstones _relative to each other_ (no absolute locations yet!).